vizvamitra/patme/README.md

 This gem is my experiment on elixir-style pattern matching in ruby.

-The implementation is nither production-ready, nor complete.
+The implementation is neither production-ready, nor complete.
 It is just a proof of concept.

 ## Info